-Check out our monthly (September 2020) COVID-19 Downtown Houston Score Card, a collection of statistics and updates on commercial real estate, residential, retail, leisure and hospitality, education and schools schedules, City and County court operations and much, much more.
+Check out our monthly (October 2020) Downtown Economic Recovery Update, a collection of statistics and updates on commercial real estate, residential, retail, leisure and hospitality sectors.

 GOVERNOR GREG ABBOTT ANNOUNCES CHANGES TO CERTAIN ELEMENTS OF THE REOPEN TEXAS PLAN EFFECTIVE JUNE 26